-It is important to note that iPHIS and CCM are dynamic disease reporting systems that allow for ongoing updates to data previously entered.
-As a result, data extracted from iPHIS and CCM represent a snapshot at the time of extraction and may differ from previous or subsequent reports.
+It is important to note that iPHIS is a dynamic disease reporting system that allows for ongoing updates to data previously entered.
+As a result, data extracted from iPHIS represent a snapshot at the time of extraction and may differ from previous or subsequent reports.